-- Complete the Free Application for Federal Student Aid (FAFSA) online at www.fafsa. ed.gov.
-A completed FAFSA is required to be eligible for any federal- or state-based aid.
+- 1. Complete the Free Application for Federal Student Aid (FAFSA) online at www.fafsa. gov. A completed FAFSA is required to be eligible for any federal- or state-based aid.
 (Suggested date by which this application should be completed for maximum financial aid award consideration: March 1.) - 2.
 The FAFSA is usually the only form required for residents who may be eligible for a state grant.
 Some states, such as Vermont, may require a supplemental form in addition to the Free Application for Federal Student Aid.
 This supplemental form will be available through secondary school guidance offices or appropriate state agencies.
 Complete and send this supplemental application form to the appropriate agency by the stated deadline. - 3.
-Based on federal regulations, some applicants are flagged for FAFSA Verification.

-This process requires that the applicant submit a Verification Worksheet and the most recent tax transcripts from the parents and the student.
-The Office of Financial Aid will inform all applicants if they are tagged for verification and will assist you in the verification process.
+Based on federal regulations, some applicants are selected for FAFSA Verification.
+This process requires that the applicant submit a Verification Worksheet and the IRS Data Retrieval Tool (or the most recent tax transcripts) from the parents and the student, along with any other documents that the Office of Financial Aid may request.
+The Office of Financial Aid will inform all applicants if they are selected for verification and will assist you in the verification process. - 4.
+Your FAFSA results will also determine if there are any other items needed, even if you are not selected for verification, (W-2s, passport, driver's license, marriage certificates, social security card, tax returns, Form 1040X, Form 4868, court/agency documentation, etc...).